procore/registrar/README.md

   access to this application.
 * The `with_user_cookie` option should be used when you need `cookies[:user_id]` to be set during your normal sessions flow.
+* The `redirect_uri` option should only be used if you don't want to use the default of `<domain initiated from>/auth/google/callback`

 ## Usage
 For authorization you will have an `require_signed_in_user` method available to you in your